MaratahNjoroge/Simple-Potfolio/README.md

-# Simple-Porfolio
+# Simple-Portfolio
-#### An about me portfolio describing my line of expertise as a web designer and developer, Friday April 2020
+#### A simple porfolio.
 #### By **Author Maratah Njoroge**
 ## Description
 - Basic information about me to potential customers and employers, including an installed version of Git.
 ## Setup/Installation Requirements
 To run the application in your terminal:
-- Clone Repository on Local Machine (live link to project)
+- Clone Repository on Local Machine
-- cd into Directory  cd media-query-practice
+- cd into Directory  cd portfolio
-- Open the media.html on the browser
+- Open the index.html on the browser
+## BDD
+- The user is prompted to order a pizza of their preferrence and check-out with an alert showing their order.
 ## Known Bugs
 Want to contribute?
 Great!
 To fix a bug or enhance an existing module, follow these steps:
 - Fork the repo
 - Create a new branch (`git checkout -b improve-feature`)